Doris Patty Rosenthal: Early life and career

 Rosenthal was born in Riverside, California, in 1889 into a prosperous Jewish family and raised on a ranch.
 Her father, Emil Julius Rosenthal, had settled in Riverside in 1872 from Müelhasen, Thüringen, Prussian (Germany), and married Anna Jane Unruh.
 Rosenthal launched her career as an artist in Los Angeles in the 1910s, when progressive trends were emerging in southern California art.
 Rosenthal was close to Helena Dunlap, the pioneer Los Angeles modernist and founder in 1916 of the Los Angeles Modern Art Society, one of the first modernist groups to form in the region.

 Rosenthal and Dunlap traveled to Taos, New Mexico, in 1917.
-There, they briefly resided and exhibited alongside the leading American painters George Bellows, Robert Henri and others in the inaugural exhibition in Santa Fe’s new Fine Arts Museum.
+There, they briefly resided and exhibited alongside the leading American painters George Bellows, Robert Henri and others in the inaugural exhibition in Santa Fe's new Fine Arts Museum.
 Rosenthal exhibited in the California Art Club spring exhibitions at the Los Angeles Museum in 1917 and 1919, showing Indian Women of Taos in 1917.

 Rosenthal went to New York to study at the Art Students League with Bellows and John Sloan in 1917–1918, and attended classes in the studio of the broad-minded bohemian George Luks.
-In 1920, she worked as a commercial designer of silks in order to fund a trip to Europe.
+In 1920, she worked as a commercial designer of silks to fund a trip to Europe.